African Pipeline

 Joseph Agwuh

 Joseph Agwuh is a Civil Engineer and the digital architect behind APRN's operational infrastructure.
-He leads APRN's applied research programmes, technical documentation, digital platforms, and industry database development — bringing hands-on experience in digital strategy, web infrastructure, AI-powered research tools, and pipeline sector intelligence across Africa.
+He leads APRN's applied research programmes, technical documentation, digital platforms, and industry database development.
+He holds a degree in Civil Engineering and brings hands-on experience in digital strategy, web infrastructure, AI-powered research tools, and pipeline sector intelligence across Africa.

 Our Purpose